 Even though several opportunities for cost reductions do exist, there are some instances when outsourcing proves to be more expensive.
 Hence, instead of leading to a financial gain, outsourcing results in financial loss.
 For instance, any project that’s outsourced to a highly specialized professional runs the risk of exceeding the budget for the project.
 The exorbitant fees demanded by professionals with highly specialized degrees makes outsourcing uneconomical.
 In this case, try to do it yourself or hire a college intern.

 Even when you outsource tasks or projects, your company continues to be accountable for the assigned work.
-This responsibility entails you to monitor the progress of tasks constantly.
-Essentially, your company continues to manage the outsourced project or task even after outsourcing it because you are solely responsible for this work and its successful completion.
+This responsibility entails that you monitor the progress of tasks constantly.

 In such cases, outsourcing is not feasible when the individual or enterprise you outsource to is unwilling to give you access to files and documents related to the project.
 Since your company has vested interest in the project it has outsourced, it should have full information about the progress of the project.
 This will enable you to make decisions regarding the project.
 But when your company is denied access to files and documents related to the project, outsourcing becomes a bad idea because it results in loss of control over the project.